-Huuuge's business, development and sales of casual games for mobile platforms is global and both games and sales channels are the same, regardless of where the players (customers) are located.
-Management measures and monitors the Group's revenue in respect of each game, but does not divide all costs, assets and liabilities by game and does not measure the operating results by game.
-In management's view, the operations and the Group's financial performance and position cannot be divided into different segments in such a way that it improves the ability to analyze and manage the company.
-The CEO is the Chief operating decision maker and for this reason, the CEO analyzes the consolidated financial position and operating results of the Group as a whole, therefore it has been determined that the Group has only one operating segment ("online mobile games").
+Huuuge's business, development and sales of casual games for mobile platforms is global, and both games and sales channels are the same, regardless of where the players (customers) are located.
+Management measures and monitors the Group's revenue in respect of each game, but does not allocate all costs, assets and liabilities by game and does not measure the operating results by game.
+In management's view, the operations and the Group's financial performance and position cannot be divided into different segments in such a way that it improves the ability to analyze and manage the Group.
+As of December 31, 2022 the co-CEOs were the Chief operating decision-makers and for this reason, the co-CEOs analyze the consolidated financial position and operating results of the Group as a whole; therefore, it has been determined that the Group has only one operating segment ("online mobile games").